yuzuha48/Bootcamp-Assignments/back-end/django/counter/README.md

 ## Counter 📑

-Allows users to increment a count by 2 or another specified amount.
-Users can also reset the count.
-Additionally, the webpage keeps track of how many times the page has been visited.
+The rendered page will keep a count of how many times the page was visited.
+A user can increase the count by two, choose a number to increase the count by, or reset the count.